 - Excretion in urine through inefficient utilization of absorbed protein for synthesis of milk and body protein

-In order to improve milk yield and quality, it is beneficial to enhance the quantity of volatile fatty acids in the rumen as well as microbial protein and amino acids flowing to the small intestine.
-However, if protein and other nutrients are not digested adequately, a reduction in milk yield and quality, or reduced growth performance may result in decreased performance and overall profitability.
+Enhanced quantity of volatile fatty acids in the rumen and quantity of microbial protein and amino acids flowing to the small intestine can improve growth performance in beef cattle as well as milk yield and quality for dairy animals.
+However, if the protein or other nutrients supplied to the small intestine for absorption are not digested adequately, a reduction in milk yield and quality, or reduced growth performance in beef cattle can result, leading to decreased performance and loss of profitability.

 It is not only the amount of protein that matters

-In dairy cows rations high in protein lead to increased milk yield.
-However, rations high in undegradable protein are often very expensive and if the amount of degradable protein in the ration is not balanced with adequate energy sources, a substantial part of the protein cannot be utilized by the ruminal bacteria leading to an excess of ammonia production.
-This ammonia, is then converted to urea in the liver, in an energy consuming process.
+In dairy rations, a consistent supply of high quality protein to the small intestine is essential for top milk yields.
+However, rations high in undegradable (bypass) protein are often very expensive and if the amount of degradable protein in the ration is not balanced with energy sources, a substantial part of the protein cannot be utilized by the ruminal bacteria leading to an excess of ammonia production.
+This ammonia, is then converted to urea in the liver, an energy consuming process.
 Part of this urea is recycled by the animal, but a larger part is excreted either through the milk or the urine.
 This situation can lead to high losses of dietary protein, reduced performance, and increased feed costs.
 When more expensive undegradable protein sources are utilized in ruminant rations, optimizing digestion and absorption is critical for capturing the benefits from the higher input costs.

 Did you know?